andresmasegosa/Infer.java/docs/index.md

 <img style="center" src="http://www.visualisingdata.com/blog/wp-content/uploads/2010/03/DataDeluge.png" width="200">
 </p>

 One of the main problems still unresolved in this field is the definition of PPLs with an inference engine that is scalable and has the capacity to process large volumes of data.
 In this project we aim to extend and adapt the developments of the European research project AMIDST (FP7-ICT-619 209) to achieve this goal.
 The AMIDST project, where both the main researcher and the supervisor are involved, is based on the development of scalable inference and learning algorithms for probabilistic graphical models, in the context of massive data streams.
-The project INFER.java aims to define a PPL whose programs can be compiled to a probabilistic graphical model and to build a scalable inference engine for this PPL on top of the AMIDST's algorithms.
+The project INFER.scala aims to define a PPL whose programs can be compiled to a probabilistic graphical model and to build a scalable inference engine for this PPL on top of the AMIDST's algorithms.

 # Why PPLs?